docker/docs/docker-for-mac/install.md

 ## Install and run Docker Desktop on Mac

-1. Double-click `Docker.dmg` to open the installer, then drag Moby the whale to the Applications folder.
+1. Double-click `Docker.dmg` to open the installer, then drag the Docker icon to the Applications folder.

       ![Install Docker app](images/docker-app-drag.png)